hi-anki/learn-x86_64-assembly/2-decoding-hello-world/readme.md

   + 2 is used for `stderr`.

 + **Argument 2**: Pointer to the buffer that contains the data to be written.
-  + This defines what to write.
+  + This defines where is the item that has to be written.
   + This goes in `rsi` register.

 + **Argument 3**: Length of the buffer.